robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack
-[Home Assistant](https://www.home-assistant.io/) custom component for using Deepstack face recognition &amp; object detection.
-The component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
-The gender of faces is listed in the entity attributes.

-[Deepstack](https://www.deepquestai.com/insider/) is a service which runs in a docker container and exposes deep-learning models for performing facial recognition and object detection.
+[Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack face recognition &amp; object detection.
+[Deepstack](https://www.deepquestai.com/insider/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.

-## Setup Deepstack
 On your machine with docker, pull the latest image (approx. 2GB):

 ```
 sudo docker pull deepquestai/deepstack
 ```

+**GPU users** Note that if your machine has an Nvidia GPU you can get a 5 x 20 times performance boost by using the GPU, [read the docs here](https://deepstackpython.readthedocs.io/en/latest/gpuinstall.html#gpuinstall).

+## Home Assistant setup
+Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
+Then configure face recognition and/or object detection.

+## Face Recognition
-Run Deepstack with the face recognition service active:
+On you machine with docker, run Deepstack with the face recognition service active on port `5000`:
 ```
 sudo docker run -e VISION-FACE=True -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack
 ```

-This will expose the service on port `5000`.

-**GPU users** Note that if your machine has an Nvidia GPU you can get a 5 x 20 times performance boost by using the GPU, [read the docs here](https://deepstackpython.readthedocs.io/en/latest/gpuinstall.html#gpuinstall).

-## Configure Home Assistant

-Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
+The `deepstack_face` component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
+The gender of faces is listed in the entity attributes.

 Add to your Home-Assistant config:
 ```yaml